 After completing his eligibility at NU, Chmelka was a volunteer assistant coach while finishing his bachelor's degree in community health, which he earned in 1982.
 In 1988, Chmelka added a bachelor's degree in education.

 An Omaha South graduate and product of Omaha Sokol and the legendary Phil Cahoy Sr., Chmelka was a high school and collegiate teammate of Husker Olympians Jim Hartung and Phil Cahoy Jr.

 Chmelka is married to former Husker gymnast and Lincoln native Kim Grabowski.
 A four-year letterwinner, Grabowski helped the Huskers win the 1983 Big Eight Championship and was crowned the all-around champion the same year.
-The couple has one son, Alex, who is an aspiring swimmer and Lincoln East High School attendee.
+The couple has one son, Alex, who attends the University of Nebraska.